aliaksandra1/pupils_foreign/README.md

 Please refer to the code and visualizations in this project for more details and a comprehensive understanding of the analysis.

-## Note:  Due to the interactive nature of a geospatial map included in the project, they may not be fully visible in the static format.
-However, you can access the complete project, including the interactive map and code execution, by clicking on the [following link.](https://colab.research.google.com/drive/1BrbNsgXkp2vuoBSN3bF_mejSQEOjyV2x?authuser=1#scrollTo=vwnh5ftOE9V3) This will allow you to explore the project in its entirety and interact with the visualizations.
-Please follow the link to access the full project.